HaiderNuur/Data-Analyst-Journey/Google Courses/Ask Questions to make Data-Driven Decisionsdme/Notes.md

 ----------×----------

-Week two: data driven decisions
+# Week two: data driven decisions
-Qualitative data tools:
-Focus groups,  social media text analysis, in-person interviews Quantitative data tools:
+- Qualitative data tools: Focus groups,  social media text analysis, in-person interviews
-Structured interviews, surveys, polls
+- Quantitative data tools: Structured interviews, surveys, polls

-Metric: a single, quantifiable type of data that can be used for measurement.
+- Metric: a single, quantifiable type of data that can be used for measurement.

-ROI or return on investment is a metrics that let a business know how an investment is doing.
+- ROI or return on investment is a metrics that let a business know how an investment is doing.
+- As a refresher, a dashboard is a single point of access for managing a business's information.
+It allows analysts to pull key information from data in a quick review by visualizing the data in a way that makes findings easy to understand.
+- Three categories of Dashboards: Strategic, Operational, Analytical
+- Strategic: focuses on long term goals and strategies at the highest level of metrics
+- Operational: short-term performance tracking and intermediate goals
+- Analytical: consists of the datasets and the mathematics used in these sets
+- Similarities: Dashboards are visualizations: Visualizing data can be enormously useful for understanding and demonstrating what the data really means.
+Dashboards identify metrics: Relevant metrics may help analysts assess company performance.
+- Some differences include the timeframe described in each dashboard.
+The operational dashboard has a timeframe of days and weeks, while the strategic dashboard displays the entire year.
+The analytic dashboard skips a specific timeframe.
+Instead, it identifies and tracks the various KPIs that may be used to assess strategic and operational goals.
+- Dashboards can help companies perform many helpful tasks, such as: Track historical and current performance, Establish both long-term and/or short-term goals, Define key performance indicators or metrics, Identify potential issues or points of inefficiency.
+- While almost every company can benefit in some way from using a dashboard, larger companies and companies with a wider range of products or services will likely benefit more.
+Companies operating in volatile, or swiftly changing markets like marketing, sales, and tech also tend to more quickly gain insights and make data-informed decisions.